The Secrets of Jason Momoa and Lisa Bonet's Epic Love Story

-Jason Momoa may have burst into our consciousness playing a forbidding, ruthless, shirt-averse warrior on Game of Thrones, but in real life...
+Suffice it to say, the future Aquaman didn't bellyflop when he had his chance, and he and Bonet have been happily paired off since 2005.

+Momoa's lack of availability might have crushed a few Game of Thrones fans who thought they were discovering some new untapped source of hopes and dreams when Khal Drogo invaded the screen in 2011, but the reality is so swoon-worthy, the disappointment proved fleeting.

-Unlike Khal Drogo, Momoa was already a fully domesticated family man, dedicated to the lady in his life and their children, no taming necessary.
-Though he still tends to skip the shirt on occasion.
+Unlike the forbidding, ruthless, shirt-averse warrior he played on TV, Momoa was already a fully domesticated family man, dedicated to the lady in his life and their children, no taming necessary.

-But such is the way for the actor, who hails from Honolulu and whose first major TV role was on Baywatch.
+He still tends to skip the shirt on occasion, but such is the way of the actor, who hails from Honolulu and whose first major TV role was on Baywatch Hawaii.
 Seriously, what's a "shirt"?

-And though his lack of availability might have crushed a few GoT fans who thought they were discovering some new untapped source of hopes and dreams, the reality is so aw-worthy, the disappointment proved fleeting.
-Momoa, who's celebrating his 39th birthday Wednesday, has been happily squared away with Lisa Bonet since 2005—and their love story, while under the radar for years, is epic.
-Sun and stars, moon of my life, the whole production.

-Though Bonet was frequently referred to as his wife beforehand, and Momoa never made any effort to correct the assumption, the couple actually just got legally married last October, quietly swapping vows at the Topanga, Calif., home they share with their daughter, Lola Iolani Momoa, and son, Nakoa-Wolf Manakauapo Namakaeha Momoa, as well as many animals and no television.
+He did, however, arrive fully clothed at his wedding.
+While Bonet was frequently referred to as his wife beforehand, and Momoa never made any effort to correct the assumption, the couple actually just got legally married in October 2017, quietly swapping vows at the Topanga, Calif., home they share with their daughter, Lola Iolani Momoa, and son, Nakoa-Wolf Manakauapo Namakaeha Momoa, as well as three dogs, a donkey dad bought for mom as a gift, no television and as little disposable plastic as possible.

-But these two go back.
-Or at least Momoa does.
-Way, way back.
+But these two go way back.
+And Momoa goes way, way back.

-NBC

 "Ever since I was 8 years old and I saw her on TV, I was like, 'Mommy, I want that one!'"
-Momoa shared on The Late Late Show last year, revealing that his crush on Bonet blossomed when she was on The Cosby Show.
+Momoa shared on The Late Late Show in 2017, revealing that his crush on Bonet blossomed when she was on The Cosby Show.

 "I'm like, 'I'm going to stalk you for the rest of my life and I'm going to get you.'
 I am a full-fledged stalker.
 I didn't tell her that until we had two babies—otherwise, I'd be creepy and weird.
 I've always wanted to meet her.
 She was a queen, always."

+NBC

-When he was about 26 and just beginning what would be a four-season run on Stargate: Atlantis, fate brought them together one night at the same L.A. jazz club.
+When he was about 26 and just beginning what would be a four-season run on Stargate: Atlantis, fate brought them together one night at a jazz club in Los Angeles.

 "We just happened to be at the right place, right time, mutual friends," Momoa said.
 "I actually had dreaded my hair almost for her."
 Like, by coincidence?